CallumM1999/Eleganta/DOCUMENTATION.md

         }
     }

-Middlware accepts only one parameter, __$request__.
-Request is used to pass data through middleware and to the controller, so you must return the $request array at the end.
+Middleware only accepts one parameter, __$request__.
+The Request parameter is used when passing data in middleware to the controller.
+You must remember to return __$request__ in the middleware function.